yennycheung/ako-vscode-demo/README.md

 # Azure Functions - HTTP Trigger Samples

-A sample Azure Functions - API project to retrieve and create contacts.
+A sample Azure Functions - API project to retrieve and create tourist attractions for Marrakech.

 ## Installation